Client: BID – Inter American Development Bank

 After a careful study of the history, typology, and construction of the building (built around 1900), the intervention is designed to preserve its historical value and at the same time to introduce new structures to diversify the possibilities of use and adapt it to the evolving urban context.

 Following the design, the existing building around the central courtyard is refurbished for residential use, while also creating a new public terrace at roof level.
 In addition to that, a new building is constructed in place of some less valuable structures.
 This new building permits the inclusion of residential typologies that were not possible in the existing structures and spaces (halls, rooms, terraces) capable of supporting new public activities.
-The courtyard is connected to the street through several entrances, and is turned into a public square.
+The courtyard is connected to the street through several entrances and is turned into a public square.

-The final design and construction systems were devised under the following sustainability criteria: following bioclimatic design principles for better energy efficiency, adopting local materials and construction techniques to improve durability, and considering the economic impact of the construction at local level.
+The final design and construction systems were devised under the following sustainability criteria: following bioclimatic design principles for better energy efficiency, adopting local materials and construction techniques to improve durability, and considering the economic impact of the construction at a local level.

 You can see all the details of this project in the following documents: